-Obviously, any Game Show, such as Lets Make A Deal and The Price Is Right, will use this trope if it utilizes branded products as prizes instead of or alongside cash.
+Obviously, any Game Show, such as Let's Make a Deal and The Price Is Right, will use this trope if it uses branded products as prizes instead of or alongside cash.
 However, while the copy read by announcers formerly mixed generic descriptions (that still at least mentioned the brand in an informational context) with actual paid promotion, they've since been replaced by generic descriptions with no brand name mentioned at all for products that are not the subject of paid advertising.

 HBO occasionally has a character in its series watching a scene from another HBO series.
-For example, in The Wire, Omar watched Oz and Cutty's roommate watched Deadwood.
+For example, in The Wire, Omar watches Oz and Cutty's roommate watches Deadwood.
 There's also a scene where Dukie is about to plug Dexter, but is interrupted by Michael Lee.
-These are probably more in line with a Shout Out or Take That than product endorsements.
+In the funniest one, Six Feet Under had a scene with David and Keith enjoying a gay sex scene from Oz.
+These are probably more in line with a Shout-Out or Take That! than product endorsements.

 Season 7 has a rather blatant one, where the plot seems specifically written for the characters to show off the high tech features of the Hyundai Genesis (namely, to play an audio recording).

-Cisco Systems has been featured rather prominently in the last couple seasons.
+Cisco Systems is featured rather prominently in the show.
 Admittedly, it's kind of amusing watching Cisco Systems trying to be sexy.

-During the early run, all the good guys used Macs and the bad guys generic Wintel boxes.
-Recently the good guys started using HP computers.
-In the fourth season, the terrorists used Alienware gaming laptops, which is rather odd seeing as terrorists are usually on the run, therefore needing PCs with better battery life... unless terrorists happen to enjoy playingCounter Strikein their spare time.
+During the early run, all the good guys use Macs and the bad guys generic Wintel boxes.
+Later on, the good guys start using HP computers.
+In the fourth season, the terrorists use Alienware gaming laptops, which is rather odd seeing as terrorists are usually on the run, therefore needing PCs with better battery life... unless terrorists happen to enjoy playingCounter-Strikein their spare time.

-Characters all used Nokia cell phones with the "Nokia Tune" ring for the first couple of seasons.
+Characters all use Nokia cell phones with the "Nokia Tune" ring during the first couple of seasons.
 Of course, as anyone who's ever seen Trigger Happy TV knows, the correct response to that is to go, "HELLO!
 I'm on the train!
 Yeah, it's really packed!"

-It has, on a few occasions, featured an episode where all the remaining teams are given some fancy branded cell phone for no reason other than to read a clue off of it or get a text message from home.
+On a few occasions, there's been an episode where all the remaining teams are given some fancy branded cell phone for no reason other than to read a clue off of it or get a text message from home.
 The real reason for the phone is, of course, to say the brand name and get it on camera a lot.

-Another example was contestants getting an email from America Online.
+Another example is contestants getting an email from America Online.

 Or more blatantly, challenges that involve contestants not only finding the Travelocity gnome, but carrying it with them for the rest of the episode.
 Which Travelocity turned into a commercial of its own.
 Wrap that one around your heads!

-American Idol: If it were up to the execs who broadcast this show, everybody would own a Ford and drink nothing but Coca-Cola all day.
-Mad TV spoofed the hell out of this one, using Ryan Seacrest's love for Dramatic Pauses to play the Coca-Cola commercial with Mya and Common (during the show!) over and over again.
+American Idol.
+Seriously, if it were up to the execs who ran the thing, everybody would own a Ford and drink nothing but Coca-Cola all day.
+MADtv spoofed the hell out of this one, using Ryan Seacrest's love for Dramatic Pauses to play the Coca-Cola commercial with Mya and Common (during the show!) over and over again.